PocketSprite - Frequently Asked Questions

 Storage Space / How Many ROMs?

 The amount of ROMs you can store in the PocketSprite depends on their size.
-PocketSprite has 16 MiB of flash, of which about 2 MiB are taken by the OS and emulators.
+PocketSprite has 16 MiB of flash, of which about 2 MiB is taken by the OS and emulators.
 The remaining 14 MiB can be filled with ROMs if you so desire.
 You can fit more than 100 smallish (128 KiB) ROMs, or ten or so large (1 MiB) ROMs.

 However, the Wi-Fi interface allows you to quickly and easily add and remove ROMs in one click, so management is never a problem.
 Likewise, you can remove a ROM, but chose to leave its ‘state file’, meaning that if you ever place the ROM back on the device, your game-state / progress will still be there.